monofuel/hippo/README.md

 - hippo *requires* that you use cpp. it will not work with c
   - `nim cpp -r tests/hip/vector_sum.nim`
+  - The HIP Runtime is a C++ library, and so is the CUDA Runtime.
+As such, we can't do anything about this.
+  - You can make separate projects for the C and C++ parts and link them together.
+(I have not tested this yet, would love examples if you do this!)

 - building for GPU requires that `hipcc` is in your PATH
   - hip supports both CUDA and HIP, so you can use this with either